joelsalazarnet/nora-ce/README.md

 npm install
 npm run build
 ```
-If you want to connect to the development MCP server with an MCP Client, add an entry like:
+If you want to connect an MCP Client to the development server, add an entry like:

 ```json
 {